-Kylie Jenner’s Versace Bralette & Skirt Dinner Look Stumps Fans, They’ve Never Seen Her So Classy
+Kylie Jenner’s Versace Bralette & Skirt Dinner Look Stumps Fans As They’ve Never Seen Her So Classy

 Today is seeing Kylie shock her fans for other reasons.

-Photos obtained by The Daily Mail today showed Kylie with boyfriend and baby daddy Travis Scott, plus 1-year-old daughter Stormi.
+Photos obtained by the Daily Mail today showed Kylie with boyfriend and baby daddy Travis Scott, plus 1-year-old daughter Stormi.
 The couple is currently vacationing in Italy ahead of the makeup mogul’s upcoming 22nd birthday.
-Kylie and Travis hit Capri’s streets for a dinner date that flew the flag for a display of the pair’s love, but this set of photos was ticking major style boxes.
+Kylie and Travis hit Capri’s streets for a dinner date that flew the flag for a display of the pair’s love, but this set of photos stood out for its stylishness.

 Kylie appeared clad head-to-toe in Versace.
-The star was showcasing her sensational physique in a skimpy, but ultimately very chic bralette bearing colorful motifs in regal golds, whites, and other hues.
-The cropped upper was flashing hints of cleavage and Kylie’s stomach, but this wasn’t Kylie’s average getup.
-The mother of one had paired her top with a long, floaty, and matching skirt in pleats, with a cross-body bag adding further pizzazz.
+The star was showcasing her sensational physique in a skimpy, but ultimately very chic bralette bearing colorful motifs in regal gold, white, and other hues.
+Her top flashed hints of cleavage and displayed her stomach, but this wasn’t Kylie’s average getup.
+The mother-of-one had paired her top with a long, floaty, and matching skirt in pleats, with a cross-body bag adding further pizzazz.
 Kylie accessorized her look with simple black shades, gold jewelry, and matching flat sandals.

 Travis had opted for his trademark casual look: the Astroworld rapper was outfitted in jeans, sneakers, and a tee, although the stroller he as pushing Stormi in was Fendi.